CePeU/MarkdownToFoundry/README.md

 This defines the relay server to use.
 ThreeHats is so generous to supply a public one.
 You can also set up your own.
 Be aware that the relay server only handles requests with a payload of a maximum of 250 MB!!!
 So please do not try to upload journals with pictures/maps bigger than 250 MB!
 Also use compression on your pictures!
-Be reminded again bandwith costs money.
+Be reminded again bandwidth costs money.

 ### Foundry Session ID
 - **Description**: Specify the Foundry world ID for export.
 - **Default**: First active world is used if no ID is specified.
 This can lead to random results.
 - **Input**: Enter the Foundry session ID.

-Each Foundry session has a unique ID which is derived from the server, the world and the user loged in.
+Each Foundry session has a unique ID which is derived from the server, the world and the user logged in.
-You can get this informmation from the Foundry module or with the helper button of the plugin.
+You can get this information from the Foundry module or with the helper button of the plugin.

 ### Helper to get Foundry Session ID
- **Description**: This button press will do a call agains the relay server and list all connected instances.
+ **Description**: This button press will do a call against the relay server and list all connected instances.
 - **Default**: First active world is used if no ID is specified.
 This can lead to random results.
 - **Input**: Choose one session ID from the dropdown

-This button is to help you determine which session ID's are available.
+This button is to help you determine which session IDs are available.
 If you have only one Foundry instance running you will only see one session ID.
 Also your Foundry installed Foundry module needs to be ACTIVE!
 After some time even an active Foundry instance will drop the connection to the relay server!
 This is intended!
 This means the best and safest way to get your session ID is to log in to your Foundry instance(s) and then press